Jalisco New Generation Cartel: Arrests

 On 1 July 2020, it was announced that CJNG hitman Jaime Tafolla Ortega, a.k.a.
 "El Alacran" (The Scorpion), was arrested on 28 June 2020.
 According to a statement released by the Mexican Attorney General's Office, he is suspected of gunning down Judge Uriel Villegas Ortiz and his wife, Veronica Barajas, on 16 June 2020 and leading 29 April 2020 abduction of Colima state Representative Anel Bueno Sanchez, whose body was found in a clandestine grave on 2 June 2020.
 Judge Villegas had gained notoriety in 2018 when he ordered the transfer of Rubén Oseguera from a jail in Oaxaca to a maximum security prison in Jalisco.
 A second suspect was arrested with Tafolla, though he has not yet been charged.

 On 15 November 2021, Rosalinda González Valencia was recaptured in Zapopan, Jalisco.
 The Mexican Ministry of Defense released a statement describing her arrest as "a significant blow to the financial structure of organized crime in the state," with evidence pointing to her role in “the illicit financial operation of an organized crime group.”
-Her five brothers and two of her children were still incarcerated as well.
-Oseguera brother was still incarcerated as well.
+At the time, five of her brothers and two of her children were all now incarcerated as well.
+A Oseguera brother was still incarcerated as well.
+In December 2023, Rosalinda would be given a five year prison sentence after being convicted for failing to disclose transactions of a car wash she owned in Puerto Vallarta, Jalisco.
+However, she would be given an early release in February 2025.

-On December 20, 2022, El Mencho's brother Antonio Oseguera, alias “El Tony Montana,” was captured while in possession of weapons in a suburb of Guadalajara.
+On 20 December 2022, El Mencho's brother Antonio Oseguera, alias “El Tony Montana,” was captured while in possession of weapons in a suburb of Guadalajara.
 El Tony Montana was said to have overseen violent actions and logistics, and bought weapons and laundered money for the cartel.

+On 19 November 2024, El Mencho's son-in-law Cristian Fernando Gutierrez-Ochoa, a high ranking CJNG leader and romantic partner of El Mencho's daughter Laisha who notably faked his death and took up residency in California under an assumed identity, was arrested in Riverside, California.
+On 20 June 2025, Gutierrez-Ochoa, also known as "El Gaucho," pled guilty in the United States to one count of international money laundering conspiracy, with the charge resulting in him facing a maximum penalty of 20 years in prison.
+In his guilty plea, El Gaucho admitted to being vital to CJNG's money laundering operation, especially from at least 2023 up to his arrest in 2024, using sophisticated money laundering methods involving real estate transactions, shell companies, and international money transfers in order to launder CJNG’s drug trafficking proceeds.